Season 2, Episode 4: “The Riddle of the Sphinx”

 More tunes on vinyl with some Roxy Music, as Delos dances around his little apartment.
 Routine, over and over.
 Meanwhile he’s getting more ill as time passes.
 He gets another visit from William.
 They drink booze again.
 The same as last time.
 Exactly the same.
 Only that song was different, right?
 So, is this really Delos, or is this a host version of Delos?
 James is passed a paper.
 It reads exactly what he’s just said, verbatim.
 He’s confused, obviously.
 Although he realises what it means quickly.
 The real James has been deceased for seven years.
 His consciousness has merely been transferred to a new shell, a copied form of his own body.
 This doesn’t mean everything’s perfect.
 This version isn’t quite ready to leave the cage.
 They’ve got to “terminate” this one an move on to a new one.

 On the plains, the Indigenous tribe takes their hostages to meet their leader, Akecheta (Zahn McClarnon) whom we’ve seen before in the outside world.
 He has the tribal paint on.
-Grace runs off into the woods on her own, whereas Stubbs is nearly killed.
+Emily runs off into the woods on her own, whereas Stubbs is nearly killed.
 Then, he’s left alone in the midst of the wilderness.
 A spooky moment.

 Bernard is back online, filled with the good fluid.
 He’s still drifting back and forth between memories.
 They’re not “addressed,” as Elsie tells him, so he’s kinda of floating everywhere within his consciousness.
 He gradually remembers being there in that facility they found, and what was being built down there.